pauljgy/lol-draft/README.md

-# Getting started

-Small tool created to practice pick/ban phases for Clash.
+Testing small tool to practice pick/ban phases for Clash.